Find out how recipes from two British celebrity chefs compare against each other and who has the winning crumbly, light, mouthwatering scone.

 Strong flour makes a chewier scone while plain flour or self-raising flour will give the scones a lighter and softer texture.
 The scones also need a sufficient amount of raising agent.
 Otherwise, they will end up dense and tough.

 I always had a better result when using cold ingredients (butter, milk, eggs) and working with the dough as little as possible.
 The outcome is even better when you rest the dough in the fridge before cutting out the scones.

 Don’t roll the dough too thin.
-I prefer it just under 3 cm thick.
+I prefer it 3 cm thick.